-SEIU will submit their proposals to the City by January 1 of the year the contract expires.
-The City agrees to respond to the proposal within 10 days of receipt and both parties will agree on a final deadline for either side to submit bargaining proposals once bargaining begins.
+SEIU and the City will begin negotiations no later than three (3) months prior to contract expiration.
+Both parties will agree on a final deadline for either side to submit bargaining proposals once bargaining begins.

 18. SEVERABILITY OF PROVISIONS

 Should any Section, Clause or Provision of this Agreement be declared illegal by final judgment by a court of competent jurisdiction, such invalidation of said Section, Clause or Provisions shall not invalidate the remaining portions hereof and such remaining portions shall continue in full force and effect.